1992 Indianapolis 500: Start

 With the polesitter out of the race, second place starter Eddie Cheever was charged with leading the field to the green flag.
 Going into turn one, Michael and Mario Andretti split Cheever on the inside and outside.
 Michael took the lead, with Mario behind him in 2nd.
 Michael Andretti blistered the track to set a new record for the first lap at 210.339 mph.
 After only four laps of green flag racing, however, Éric Bachelart blew an engine.
 Unable to return to the pits, Bachelart brought out the yellow.
 During this caution period, Mario Andretti made two pit stops to have identified (and replaced) a shorted ignition wire, and dropped one lap down.

 The field went back to green on lap 11.
 Michael Andretti led, with Eddie Cheever now in second.
 As the field raced into turn one, Mario Andretti was exiting the pits to re-join the race.
-On lap 12, Tom Sneva lost control in turn four, and crashed hard into the outside wall.
+On lap 12, Tom Sneva in what would be his final 500 lost control in turn four, and crashed hard into the outside wall.
 The car slid backwards down the frontstretch, and a long caution followed to clean up the debris.

 During the yellow, tragedy nearly occurred.
 Buddy Lazier had been in the pits prior to Sneva's accident; his crew was examining a possible electrical issue.
 He returned to the track but was unaware of the location of the incident.
 As he was hustling to catch up to the rear of the field, Lazier suddenly came upon the crash scene at about 200 mph.
 The safety crew was out on the track picking up debris, and tending to Sneva, and Lazier nearly ran over one of the workers.
 Lazier veered towards the wall and whisked by worker Steve Wissen by mere "inches", blowing Wissen off of his feet, but did not hit him.
 Wissen was shaken up but not injured.
 Lazier and Wissen reconciled over the incident in 2017.